sean-rowe/team-pattern/README.md

 - **Single Responsibility**: Each component has a distinct responsibility, promoting modularity and ease of maintenance.
 - **Immutability**: State models are immutable, preventing unintended side-effects and ensuring consistent data flow.
 - **Separation of Concerns**: Business logic, data retrieval, validation, and error handling are handled by dedicated components.
-- **Robust Error Handling**: Errors are managed systematically, allowing for predictable and maintainable error propagation.
+- **Error Handling**: Errors are managed systematically, allowing for predictable and maintainable error propagation.
 - **Clear Documentation**: Comprehensive documentation is maintained across all components, facilitating understanding and collaboration within the team.

 ### Benefits